MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-hybrid-cert-trust-prereqs.md

 >This guide only applies to Hybrid deployments for Windows 10, version 1703 or higher.

-Hybrid environments are distributed systems that enable organizations to use on-premises and Azure-based resources.
+Hybrid environments are distributed systems that enable organizations to use on-premises and Azure-based identities and resources.
 Windows Hello for Business uses the existing distributed system as a foundation on which organizations can provide two-factor authentication that provides a single sign-in like experience to modern resources.

 The distributed systems on which these technologies were built involved several pieces of on-premises and cloud infrastructure.
 High-level pieces of the infrastructure include:
 * [Directories](#directories)